-Unless you’re a small business owner who is not interested in growing your company and expanding and reaching new customers, you need to have a website.
+Unless you’re a small business owner who is not interested in growing your company and expanding and reaching new customers, you need to have a website design.

 Having a business website or e-commerce store is now easier than ever: Your online store is not restricted to business hours, and it ’s also one of the best means of free advertising for your small business.